Bath & Body Works

-Bath & Body Works, LLC. is an American retail store chain that sells soaps, lotions, fragrances, and candles.
-It was founded in 1990 in New Albany, Ohio and has since expanded across six continents.
+Bath & Body Works, LLC. is an American retail store chain that sells soaps, lotions, fragrances, candles, accessories, and hand sanitizers.
+It was founded in 1990 in New Albany, Ohio, and has since expanded across six continents.
 In 1997, it became the largest bath shop chain in the United States.

 History

-Bath & Body Works was founded in 1990 in New Albany, Ohio as the beauty line for Express, Inc. The company's first store opened in a Cambridge, Massachusetts mall in September 1990.
+Bath & Body Works was founded in 1990 in New Albany, Ohio, as the beauty line for Express, Inc. The company's first store opened in a Cambridge, Massachusetts, mall in September 1990.
 In 1991, the Body Shop sued Bath & Body Works, resulting in Bath & Body Works rebranding.
 The brand created a mascot named Kate who serves as a founding figure, with the store layout being modeled as her country house.
 In 1997, a secondary brand known as Bath & Body Works at Home was launched.
 Two years later, the company launched the White Barn Candle Company, a division specializing in the sale of scented candles.